The Oregon Experiment at Fifty

 Uprisings against Executive Harm

 Many people simply quit the institution.
-The remainder began a rebellion -- after all, this was a unionized campus.
+The remainder began to rebel -- after all, this was a unionized campus.
 The university senate also became involved.
-After arguing with countless executives who had no idea what they were talking about, there was a 'managerial compromise', where managers were essentially assigned to each worker, and would need to be consulted if the workers saw a need outside of their regular work.
+After arguing with countless executives administrators who had no idea what they were talking about, there was a 'managerial compromise', where managers were essentially assigned to each worker, and would need to be consulted if the workers saw a need outside of their regular work.
 Which just drove the cooperation, innovation, and creativity further underground into the 'skunkworks'.
 And this battle continues.

 The administrative executives, of course, were not there to 'do the right thing'.
 They were there to exercise power, quite arbitrarily.
 In the university senate, we were constantly in 'reaction' mode, because literally every new action by these expensive executives was harmful.
-It gave us little opportunity to move the university in the direction of a public-interest institution.
+This gave us little opportunity to help move the university in the direction of a public-interest institution.

 The Right Way